micgn/noty-server-quarkus/README.md

 ```
 ./mvnw -Pnative clean verify
 ```
+runs against a local Postgres DB on 5432...

 ## Packaging and running the application

 The application can be packaged using
 ```
 ./mvnw -DBASICAUTH_PASSWORD=123 -DskipTests package